marcusAlmo/iEnroll/front/README.md

 cd front
 npm run dev
 ```
+You may encounter errors due to unresolved dependencies.
+To fix this, run `npm install`.
+This will install the missing packages in the node modules from the `package.json` file.

 ### Running the mobile interface
 To run the localhost and make the site accessible to your mobile device, do the following steps.